splashkit/splashkit.io-starlight/src/content/docs/guides/about-audio.md

 author: Various
 author_url:
 tags: audio
-summary: Adding sound effects and music can really help bring an application to life.
+description: Adding sound effects and music can really help bring an application to life.
 In this article see how to get started with Audio in SplashKit.

-related_funcs:
-  - load_sound_effect
-  - load_music
-  - play_sound_effect
-  - play_music
-  - sound_effect_named
-  - music_named

 ---